JuliaLang/julia/README.md

 * `@compat A{T} = B{T}` or `@compat const A{T} = B{T}` to declare type alias with free
   parameters. [#20500].
 Use `const A = B` for type alias without free parameters.

+## Module Aliases

+* In 0.6, some 0.5 iterator functions have been moved to the `Base.Iterators`
+  module.
+Code can be written to work on both 0.5 and 0.6 by `import`ing or `using` the `Compat.Iterators` module instead. ([#18839])

+* The `Compat.Iterators` module is also available on 0.4, including the iterator functions `partition`, `product`, and `flatten`, which were introduced in Julia 0.5.
+However, because of a variety of other changes to the iterator system between 0.4 and 0.5, these functions behave slightly differently.
+For example, the `Iterators.product` function on 0.4 does not return objects with shapes. ([#14596], [#14805], [#15409])

 ## Type Aliases

 * In 0.5, `ASCIIString` and `ByteString` were deprecated, and `UTF8String` was renamed to the (now concrete) type `String`.